-How we support your child's development
+How we Support your Child's Development

-Settling In and Building Relationships Children are welcomed with personalised touches and supported through a Key Person system that fosters strong relationships with families.
-Settling-in sessions are tailored, with Play and Stay opportunities and regular updates via Tapestry.
+Children are welcomed with personalised support through our Key Person system.
+Settling-in sessions are flexible, with Play and Stay opportunities and regular updates via Tapestry.

-Supporting Communication and Language Language development is supported through play, storytelling, and daily Rhyme Time.
-Practitioners model clear speech, introduce new vocabulary, use Makaton, and encourage self-expression during dedicated talking sessions.
+We promote language development through play, storytelling, and daily Rhyme Time.
+Practitioners model clear speech, introduce new vocabulary, use Makaton, and encourage children to express themselves.

-Developing Independence and Responsibility Children are supported to become independent and responsible through routines and roles like tidy-up time and being a special helper.
-Next Steps planning ensures activities are appropriately challenging and support ongoing development.
+Children are encouraged to build independence through daily routines and roles, such as tidying up and being a special helper.
+Next steps planning ensures appropriate challenge and ongoing development.

 Assessment and Monitoring